About The Society

 The Society also plans extensive outreach to and establishes working relationships with other organizations dedicated to a strong and diverse Elizabeth, NJ community.

 Our Board & Structure

 The Society is a 501 C-3 nonprofit organization, incorporated in 1999 to provide an institutional presence for public history.
 Our first priority is to bring the African American, immigrant and historical voices of “common” men and women into the history of Elizabeth and the region.
 Our Board membership is reflective of the City’s Latin/ Hispanic immigrant and African American populations.

 Historical Society Co-Presidents Nida Thomas and Orlando Edreira inspect the deed for the Bonnell House on its porch, September 12, 2003.

-Ceil Manta, is a lifelong resident of Elizabeth, a native of the Peterstown section.
-Ms. Mantia is a graduate of Douglas College and she earned her master of social work (MSW) from Fordham University.
-She served as a professional social worker in the Elizabeth Public School system for many years as well as being a constructive voice in the city’s teacher’s union.”
+Anastasia C Mantia, is a lifelong resident of Elizabeth, a native of the Peterstown section.
+Ms. Mantia is a graduate of Douglas College and she earned her Master of Social Work (MSW) from Fordham University.
+She served as a professional social worker in the Elizabeth Public School system for many years as well as being a constructive voice in the city’s teacher’s union.
 Ms. Mantia is a member of the Elizabeth Rotary Club Board.

-Michael T. Simon is an Elizabeth native, is a graduate of Fordham University (History) and a practicing attorneyat Donald A. DiGioia Law Group.
-Mr. Simon’s supportive work on the 2010 Bayway project has prompted him to volunteer for a bolder initiative with the HSENJ’s 2013research on “Jackson Park and Urban Spaces” and participation in the 2014 project, “Broad Street Commerce”.
+Michael T. Simon Esq., an Elizabeth native, is a graduate of Fordham University (History) and a practicing attorney at Donald A. DiGioia Law Group.
+Mr. Simon’s supportive work on the 2010 Bayway project has prompted him to volunteer for a bolder initiative with the HSENJ’s 2013 research on “Jackson Park and Urban Spaces” and participation in the 2014 project, “Broad Street Commerce”.